basyniae/rust_particle_system/README.md

 # rust_particle_system
 CLI tool for the simulation of Interacting Particle Systems.
 For a theoretical background, see e.g., Stochastic Modeling by Lanchier (2017), chapter 14 for a general introduction, chapter 15 for the contact process (here called the SI process), chapter 16 for the voter process.
+The simulation algorithm is a generalization of §17.4, Programs 12 and 13 in Lanchier.
+For a more advanced (measure-theoretic) monograph, see Liggett (1985).

 ## Quick usage: